RossPaterson/advent-of-code/2022/README.md

 ## [Day 18: Boiling Boulders](https://adventofcode.com/2022/day/18)

-This was a neat little exercise in set manipulation.
+This was a neat little exercise in set manipulation, and a welcome respite after three gruelling days.
 The easy first part sets the scene.
-The second part looks daunting at first, but an implementation follows directly from the description.
+For the second part, I initially focussed on the trapped pockets, which seemed daunting, but the fourth sentence of the description translates directly into an implementation (once one limits the search area) that can be composed with the function created for the first part.